syntax53/MMUD-Explorer/README.md

 -UP: added a crits column to weapons and armor
 -UP: added an "average damage * 5" column to weapons
 -UP: item/key references for rooms and textblocks expanded (requires database created with NMR v1.7+)
+-UP: when chests are listed as a source for an item the monsters that drop those chests will also be listed
 -UP: find best will now take AC/Enc ratio into account when stats are equal
 -UP: hardcoded item #s 68 & 100 (dragger & quarterstaff) as usable by "limited" weapon classes as is in the DLL
 -UP: added a non-crit average damage to swing calc
 -UP: increased magic level dropdown on weapons from 6+ to 10+
 -FIX: changed the upper default weapon speed limit to 999999 (mudrev weapons, in particular)

 Monsters:
 -NEW: new field (from NMR v1.7.1+ exports) for reporting and evaluating monster energy & attacks accurately
 -NEW: columns on monster list: added "# lairs (% average lairs)", (and for NMR v1.8+ exports): average damage and "scripting value" which is the number of lairs for the monster compared to the average lairs for the database multiplied by (EXP/(DMG+HP))
+-NEW: filtering capabilities: cash, hp, damage, regen, experience
 -UP: added coloring to health
 -FIX: min/max spell damage was sometimes incorrect if the cast level was outside the spell's min/max level caps

 Rooms:
 -NEW: Expanded map to 50x50!
 Added options for 30x50 and 50x50
 -NEW: Added options to external map to mark shops or room spells
 -UP: expanded map size on rooms tab as well to 30x23 (was 20x20)
 -UP: Added option to external map to permit the drawing duplicate rooms
 -FIX: Fixed presets.
 Consider resetting them!
 Removed the "feature" that stores them specific to database